Jordan-type/ETHDenver2021/README.md

 Machu Picchu entry for ETHDenver 2021
 ## Contributing, from members of the Buidlathon team
 * Fork the repository to your own github, or _make a branch directly from here?_
-* Clone your repo to your local workstation and work from there
+* Clone your repo to your local workstation and work from there; the main folder is `<your folder>/ETHDenver2021/Pepito`
 * Push to your repo
 * When your version is ready, submit a pull request for _Machu Picchu_.
 ## Contact